 Nursing Services are provided at Zion Lutheran School.
 The school nurse is responsible for logging physical information such as height and weight each year.
 She also conducts vision, hearing, and other examinations related to the well-being of each student.

 The nurse is a liaison between school and medical personnel.
 The school nurse is interested in the child’s total health and is available for consultation with parents.
 The school nurse will make home visits when it is deemed beneficial to the child.
 Notices are sent to parents whose children require attention from their family physician.
 The school nurse monitors medication distribution at Zion Lutheran School.
 The school staff does not administer any medications to students unless written authorization is received from the student’s parent or guardian.

 The nurse also advises the school staff in regard to first and supplies and procedures.
 Training sessions are scheduled throughout the year.

-Students in grades 3-8 learn Spanish though an online curriculum in a once weekly class.
 In an ever-expanding global world, it is important for students to have some understanding of a language other than their native language.
 At Zion, we are committed to expanding our students’ minds through rigorous curriculum and varied cultural experiences.
+In pursuit of that end, students in grades 3-8 learn Spanish though an online curriculum in a twice weekly class.

 “Choir days” are devoted to learning how to best use our God-given instruments, our voices, to glorify God, and we spend much time learning proper vocal techniques and diction to prepare the music we sing for church services and music programs to the best of our ability.
 Students participate in a vocal choir class as well as a general music class.
 Grades K-2 dance along and learn fun new ways to explore music, while grades 3-8 are expanding their musical repertoire by learning to play the recorder.
 Our students love praising God with their voices and their instruments!